 The future?
 A modern concept

-Hence, “Utopia” as a concept and a word came to life under the pen of Thomas More (1516) as an elusive island somewhere in the then little known South Americas, and became situated in a distant future only with the Enlightenment’s first anticipatory novel entitled Memoirs of the Year Two Thousand Five Hundred (1770).
+The evolution through time of the concept of “Utopia”is a good illustration of this shift.
+Utopia came to life under the pen of Thomas More (1516) as an elusive island somewhere in the then little known South Americas, only to become situated in a distant future with the Enlightenment’s first anticipatory novel entitled Memoirs of the Year Two Thousand Five Hundred (1770).
 The future is indeed a modern concept.

 Now at the beginning of the third new millennium, we are left with a techno-capitalistic abstract time order which compresses the present while emptying the future of any substance by preemptive means, whereas the lengthy time and uncertainty inherent to both political and social processes seem more and more outdated.